EftyK/TrainedModel/README.md

 Apart from the Jupyter notebook, this repository provides the aforementioned model, the corresponding tree species label map and some images for testing the model.

 ## Prerequisites
-To run IdentifyTreeSpecies.ipynb, you must have the following prerequisites installed on your system:
+To run IdentifyTreeSpecies.ipynb, you will need a number of prerequisites.
+Follow these steps to install them on your system:

-1. Python > 3.6.10
+1. Install Python > 3.6.10

 2. The following 4 commands will install almost all packages that you will need:
 ```Bash